gaberull/excel_gcp_mysql_webapp/README.md

 ## TODO

-- [ ] Add phone number formatting (dashes) for other display options other than display all
 - [ ] Rename repository ``excel_to_mysql``
 - [ ] Delete files created during the upload process (.csv, .html, etc)
-- [ ] Create screen recording gif of web application in action (don't use sensitive data)
-- [ ] maybe color code by position
 - [ ] Calendar visual aide with birthdays on it could be nice - show 2 months (this,next)
 - [ ] See about moving style.css out of html folder in GCP VM
 - [ ] Adjust and secure the user authorization to upload to, access Google Cloud Storage bucket